zitabou/EZShop/Deliverables/GUIPrototype.md

 <img src="./images/make order.png" alt="make order" width="800"/>

-this screen shown when a user(manager of system) click on a make order tab.
+This view is available only to the manager.
+It is shown when the manager selects from the vertical menu on the left the "make order" button.

 1. A <u><b>data gride</b></u> at the top of page show products, Items with fewer quantity have more priority. for making order easier manager can also click on <u><b>reorder</b></u> link to order previous order again.